Frequently Asked Questions

 What is ETIAS and when will it start?

-ETIAS is the EU’s upcoming electronic travel authorisation for short visits by visa-exempt travellers (including UK citizens).
+ETIAS is the EU’s electronic travel authorisation for short visits by visa-exempt travellers, including UK citizens.
 It is expected to start in the last quarter of 2026.
-The fee is €20 (with exemptions for some travellers), and it is valid for 3 years or until your passport expires.
+The fee is €20 for most applicants, with some exemptions, and authorisation is valid for 3 years or until your passport expires, whichever is sooner.

 What about the EU Entry/Exit System (EES)?